 Visual Web Optimizer allows you to run experiments such as A/B testing and choose winning ideas based on data.

-If you’re unfamiliar with A/B testing, it’s when you show two or more variations of a webpage to different users at the same time to determine the best one.
+If you’re unfamiliar with A/B testing, it’s when you show two or more variations of a webpage to different users simultaneously to determine the best one.

 Key use cases